NMLS#: 2653540 (Company) · 513013 (Adam Styer)

 Documents Required

-No W-2s.
-No tax returns.
-No employment verification.
-You'll need: government ID, bank statements for down payment/reserves, a lease or market rent appraisal (Form 1007), and entity documents if buying through an LLC.
+Personal W-2 and tax-return income may not need to be the primary qualifying path.
+You will still need file documentation, including: government ID, bank statements for down payment/reserves, a lease or market rent appraisal (Form 1007), and entity documents if buying through an LLC.

 DSCR loans work best in markets with strong, predictable rental demand.
 Austin checks every box.